-Ever since I first set eyes on an arcade cabinet I’ve wanted to make games.
+Ever since we first set eyes on an arcade cabinet we wanted to make games.

-To this day the games I want to make are exactly the kind of games I was playing as a 10 year old boy wandering around the arcades of the late 1970s and early 1980s – Aliens, spaceships, lasers, explosions… lots of explosions.
+To this day the games we want to make are exactly the kind of games we were playing as kids, wandering around the arcades of the late 1970s and early 1980s – Aliens, spaceships, lasers, explosions… lots of explosions.

-These were the games that thrilled me then and they are the games that continue to thrill me today.
+These were the games that thrilled us then and they are the games that continue to thrill us today.

-I started out like most game enthusiasts my age by typing out page after page of BASIC code from a magazine.
-The badly printed, poorly punctuated mess that I was typing in to my ZX81 / Dragon 32 / Atari 800XL helped to define a discipline in debugging code.
+We started out like most game enthusiasts our age by typing out page after page of BASIC code from a magazine.
+The badly printed, poorly punctuated mess that we were typing into ZX81 / Dragon 32 / Atari 800XL helped to define a discipline in debugging code.
 It also helped enormously in learning the basics of writing code.

-In the years that followed college I found employment as a web developer, designer and ultimately a sprite artist for a large game company.
-This combination of skills has helped me to bring arcade quality games to the web browser.
+In the years that followed college we each found employment as web developers, designers and even sprite artists for a large game company.
+This combination of skills has helped us to reunite and bring arcade quality games to the web browser and beyond.

-As crazy as it might sound I never considered Flash to be a solution.
-For me the real challenge was in bringing games to the web browser through the open web.
+As crazy as it might sound we never considered Flash to be a solution.
+For us the real challenge was in bringing games to the web browser through the open web.

-Initially I had some success with a Space Invaders style game and a Star Wars inspired Defender clone using traditional web technologies.
+Initially we had some success with a Space Invaders style game and a Star Wars inspired Defender clone using traditional web technologies.
 The games were great fun to make but limited in their distribution.
 The world was going mobile at a rapid rate thanks in no small part to Apple’s iPhone.
-I needed to rethink how games could be made.
+We needed to rethink how games could be made.

-After some initial success crafting small HTML5 arcade games I decided to start Space Monster Games.
-With it I am dedicated to making games for the mobile web.
+After some initial success crafting small HTML5 arcade games we decided to start Space Monster Games.
+With it we are dedicated to making games for the mobile web.